Pregnancy happens when sperm enters a vagina, travels through the cervix and womb to the fallopian tube and fertilises an egg.

 - you regularly take medicines and want to get pregnant – some medicines can affect a pregnancy

-- you are 36 years old or over and want to get pregnant
+- you are aged 36 or over and want to get pregnant